ralph-cmyk/Chrome-Issue-Reporter/AUTO_UPDATE_SETUP.md

 5. **R2_ACCESS_KEY_ID** and **R2_SECRET_ACCESS_KEY** (if not already set)
    - Create in: Cloudflare Dashboard → R2 → Manage R2 API Tokens

+> Note: From this environment, `gh secret list` may return 403 (“Resource not accessible by integration”), so validate secrets in the GitHub UI instead of via CLI here.

 ### Step 4: Test the Setup

 1. **Trigger the GitHub Action:**